Agora-care/package-agoracare-viewer/README.md

 The `agoracareId` is in the format `XXXX-XXX-XXXX`.

-You can add the metadata Content-Security-Policy to allow the AgoraCare Viewer to load the series from the AgoraCare API:
+The following permission for the Content-Security-Policy are required to allow the AgoraCare Viewer to load the series using the AgoraCare API:

 ```html
   <meta http-equiv="Content-Security-Policy" content="default-src 'self' *.agoracare.ch; script-src-elem https://package.agoracare.ch; img-src blob:; style-src 'self' https://package.agoracare.ch;" />